 16 Aug 2013: I-CubeX

 Editor v3.50 incl.
 BlueMIDI v1.60 (Windows).
 The Editor installer will download & install Java 7 update 25, if needed.
-Most drivers need to be downloaded separately.
+Most drivers, incl.
+Virtual MIDI port drivers, need to be downloaded separately.

 Check the download archive for older releases.
 A MacOS version is available.
 For source code, please contact our tech support.
 Not the right solution ?
 We have more software.

-- Editor v3.50 and BlueMIDI v1.60 require Windows XP, Vista, 7 or 8, as well as as MIDIYoke, LoopMIDI or LoopBe30 virtual MIDI port drivers.
+- Editor v3.50 and BlueMIDI v1.60 require Windows 8, 7, Vista or XP, as well as as MIDIYoke, LoopMIDI or LoopBe30 virtual MIDI port drivers.

 - A digitizer with firmware v4.1 or higher, including applicable drivers, is required.
 Some drivers are included in the Editor installation package.